 - When was the last time you updated your logo, fonts and colours?

 - Did it age well?
-Does it look modern?
+Do you look modern?

-- What does it say about your business?
+- What does your current branding say about your business?

 - Does it still represent your business?